 The day after surgery, Julianna walked on her new leg for the first time.
-Two members of Dr. Wittig’s team, Justin Miller, DO and Kaitlin Zeedyk, PA, managed her follow-up care.
-“At my first appointment after two weeks, Dr. Miller was so happy with how my scar looked, he gave me a high five,” Julianna says.
-She counted on Dr. Miller and Zeedyk throughout her recovery.
+Members of the team, including Kaitlin Zeedyk, PA, managed her follow-up care.
+“At my first appointment after two weeks, they were so happy with how my scar looked, they gave me a high five,” Julianna says.
 “If I had questions, they’d text me an answer within an hour,” she says.

 The best news: A post-surgery analysis of the bone showed that chemotherapy had successfully killed the tumor, with no remaining evidence of cancer.

 On Aug.
 1, 2021, Julianna drove for the first time in six months.
 She’s continuing her remaining chemotherapy treatments at Atlantic Health System's Goryeb Children’s Hospital under the direction of pediatric hematologist/medical oncologist John Gregory Jr., MD.

 She’s also building up her leg muscles through physical therapy, with a goal of walking without assistance by the end of the month.
 And she’s sharing her story with other young adults in cancer support groups.
 “When you’re young with cancer, you feel alone,” she says.
 “Hearing other people’s stories makes it easier.”